How To Choose The Best Pole For You

 If you are looking for a cheaper option, you can always buy a professional second-hand pole.
 Just make sure it’s not fake.

 Your pole is going to be the biggest investment you make when you start pole fitness from home, so it’s important to get it right.

-But don't worry!
+But don’t worry!
 Even if you decide that pole dancing is not for you, you can easily sell a branded pole.
-There is always going to be someone who wants to buy second-hand X-Pole, Lupit Pole or Stage.
-Unlike cheap, dodgy ones which no one would like to buy and you will be stuck with it!
+There is always going to be someone who wants to buy a second-hand X-Pole, Lupit Pole or Stage.
+Unlike cheap, dodgy ones which no one would like to buy, and you will be stuck with them!

 Types of dancing poles: